Ensono/amido.github.io/docs/getting_started_demo.md

 ### Advanced Usage

-Whilst the basic examples are fine for small projects and get you off the ground quickly to have a deployed application securly behind a domain of your choice.
+Whilst the basic examples are fine for small projects and get you off the ground quickly to have a deployed application securely behind a domain of your choice.

 #### Using Monorepo